AmzadRepo/Jaws/README.md

 Add the https://jitpack.io/ repository to your POM file and declare this github repo as a dependency.

-See the jitpack [JAWS package page](https://jitpack.io/#jaytaylor/jaws) for more information and instructions for other dependency managers (e.g. SBT, gradle, etc).
+See the jitpack [Finvasia package page](https://jitpack.io/#jaytaylor/jaws) for more information and instructions for other dependency managers (e.g. SBT, gradle, etc).

 Example: